ezoerner/scalable-chat/README.md

 * ScalaFX client
 * Akka in both client and server
 * Akka I/O used for client server communications
+* Akka Cluster with cluster-aware routing
 * Akka Persistence with Cassandra
 * Akka Testkit and Specs2 testing

+### Future ###
+The plan is instead of using cluster-aware routing for users and chatrooms, use cluster sharding.

 ### How do I get set up? ###